 Heelys, the skate-shoes with a hidden wheel

 Nano, an inline footboard that bridges a gap between traditional Heelys and skateboards, aiming to retain the utility of the former, while seizing the toughness and customizability of the latter.

-“Tritan is exactly what I was looking for,” says Wills.
-He adds “The whole thing with wheels in and graphic and axles weighs slightly less three pounds.
+All-Plastics Molding, Inc., of Addison, Texas, recommended Tritan, a BPA free alternative to polycarbonate that’s impact-resistant and durable.
+“Tritan is exactly what I was looking for,” stated Wills.
+He added “The whole thing with wheels in and graphic and axles weighs slightly less three pounds.
 The average wall thickness of the board is about 3.5 millimeters.
 The chassis is in two pieces with a tongue and groove around the outside and it’s screwed together with nine stainless steel screws.”

 The design of the Nano has already attracted international attention, winning a 2011 iF (International Forum) product design award.